Operation Christmas Drop 22

-Aircrew from the 36th Expeditionary Airlift Squadron, Yokota Air Base, Japan, airdrop pallets of donated supplies gathered by private organizations to islands throughout the Federated States of Micronesia and the Republic of Palau during Operation Christmas Drop at Andersen Air Force Base, Guam, Dec.
-5 2022.
+Japan Air Self-Defense aircrew from the 401st Tactical Airlift Squadron, Komaki Air Base, Japan, U.S. Air Force Col. Julie Gaulin, Vice Commander, 374th Airlift Wing, and Col. Richard McElhaney, Commander, 36th Contingency Response Group deliver supply bundles to Ngatik and Oroluk Atoll in the western Pacific from the back of a JASDF C-130H Hercules, during Operation Christmas Drop 2022, Dec.
+8, 2022.
 Operation Christmas Drop is the longest running Department of Defense humanitarian mission that delivers critical aid to island communities throughout the western Pacific while also providing an opportunity for aircrew to hone important skills needed for future operations.
 (U.S. Air Force video by Staff Sgt.
 Frank Rohrig)

 |Date Taken: